cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment.md

 To enroll your device using the terminal:

 1. [Download](https://pkg.cloudflareclient.com/) and install the WARP package.
 2. Open a terminal window.
-Ensure that you are logged into the terminal as the current user and not as root.
+Ensure that you are logged into the terminal as the and not as root.
 3. Enroll into Cloudflare Zero Trust using your organization's {{<glossary-tooltip term_id="team name">}}team name{{</glossary-tooltip>}}:

     ```sh